2024 South Korean martial law crisis: Suicide attempt of Kim Yong-hyun

-On 10 December, at 23:52 KST, the former Defense Minister Kim Yong-hyun attempted to commit suicide using his clothing to try and hang himself in the bathroom of the detention facility he was held in while in custody.
-Shin Yong-hae, the head of the Ministry of Justice's Correctional Service, stated at a National Assembly plenary session; "A control room worker discovered Kim Yong-hyun attempting suicide by using string connecting his underwear and underwear pants in the bathroom of the waiting area before a warrant against him was to be issued."
-Shin also stated; "He gave up and came out when we immediately went in and opened the door.
+On 10 December, at 23:52 KST, the former Defense Minister Kim Yong-hyun attempted suicide, using his clothing to try and hang himself in the bathroom of the detention facility where he was held in custody.
+Shin Yong-hae, the head of the Ministry of Justice's Correctional Service, said at a National Assembly plenary session: "A control room worker discovered Kim Yong-hyun attempting suicide by using string connecting his underwear and underwear pants in the bathroom of the waiting area before a warrant against him was to be issued. ...
+He gave up and came out when we immediately went in and opened the door.
 He is currently being housed in a protection facility and I have received reports that he is in good health."

-Kim was indicted on insurrection charges two weeks later on 27 December.
+Kim was indicted on insurrection charges on 27 December.